 Downing St, London.
 Wed 8 Jul 2015

-Women Against Rape, Unite Community and Class War.
-Also at Downing St was
+Winvisible, Women Against Rape, Unite Community and Class War.
+Also at

-lead protesters across the road, including a number on mobility
+DPAC lead protesters across the road, including a number on mobility

 Darent Valley Path & Thames

 Our walk started at Dartford Station, rejoining the Darenth Way.
 For

 some reason this does a short and pointless deviation to emerge and

 cross the river again as it flows into the large ponds which used to be

 in front of a large pharmaceutical works.
 Much of this has now gone,

 with production ceasing a few years ago.
 Today the pond had some large

 We made our way up Hythe St past the Hufflers' Arms, a reminder of when